ohare93/brain-brew-starter/README.md

 Each set contains a recipe to convert *from* or *to* a CrowdAnki file.

-## Importing your own cards
+## Setting up your own cards for Import/Export

-If your cards are simple enough, you should be able to the following to get your cards syncing:
+Change this repo to support your own flashcards!
+Simply follow these steps:

+1. Delete the following folders in this repo:
+   1. `/build`
+   1. `/recipes`
+   1. `/src`

-1. Export your deck using CrowdAnki and place that export in the build folder
+1. Export your deck using CrowdAnki and place that export somewhere accessible

-1. Recipe changes:
-   1. Name of the Deck to import (to the deck created above)
-   1. Change all the note model
-      1. Names
-      1. Fields
-      1. Templates
-   1. Note Model Mapping
-      1. Columns_to_fields
-1. File changes
-   1. Csvs
-      1. Column headings
-      1. Delete the current data, if desired
-   1. Note Model files
-      1. Templates
-         1. Create new or edit the existing templates
-            1. Make sure the question at the top, and the answer at the bottom
-            1. Separated by `--` with empty lines before and after
-      1. Style.css
-         1. Make multiple, or have many note models share the same one
-   1. Media
-      1. Delete the existing media
+1. In the command line while in the main folder of this repo run `brainbrew init [Your CrowdAnki Export Folder]`
+   - This will generate the entire repo for you, including the recipe files, source files, and build folder

-1. Run `brain-brew recipes/source_from_crowdanki.yaml -v` to verify the recipe is functional
+1. Run `brainbrew run recipes/source_to_anki.yaml` to generate the deck in the `/build` folder
-   1. Then remove the `-v` to run it properly

-That should be it.
-Again, I am working on an easier way to set this up as a normal user :pray:
+Now you have a fully working repo :clap: If you experience any errors during this process, please [open an issue](https://github.com/ohare93/brain-brew/issues) (if one does not already exist).

+This init command is not smart when it comes to pairing note to use advanced features such as csvs derivatives shared note model templates/styling.
+It simply just gives you a working base, which can then be customised to a more advanced setup! :thumbsup:

+#### Source -> Anki
+The deck in `/build/deck.json` should be identical to your original deck.
+Make changes in the csv files and run `source_to_anki` to update the crowdanki file.

+#### Anki -> Source
+Or make changes in Anki and export it back into source here by overwriting `build/deck.json` with a CrowdAnki export and run `anki_to_source` recipe to pull data back from

 ## Making new cards